Booklets menstrual hygiene companies made

 Verlaatstraat 52-56, Rotterdam

 Send me a trial box of Tampax.
-Enclosed are stamps worth
+Enclosed are stamps worth 35 cents.

 Name/Street/Town